 The macro social work practitioner recognizes the strengths and abilities of individuals and communities to implement change and works with these people to do so.
 In the MCMP concentration, you will learn the knowledge and skills necessary to work with others to achieve needed social change.
 You will also learn to develop, lead, guide, and administer programs that serve diverse people in a variety of settings.
 If you are interested in social work leadership, planning, or policy advocacy, this concentration helps you achieve that goal.

 In the concentration curriculum, students will apply this advanced knowledge of theories and practice methods in the 500-hour concentration field practicum experience, which is completed concurrently with enrollment in two field seminar courses.

 Portfolio Project (MCCP students)

 The goal of the MCCP Portfolio is to enhance the integration of theory and practice, as well as to offer more vivid portrayals of a student’s academic and professional experience than traditional assessments.
 All MCCP students are required to create such a portfolio during their final year of study.
 Items in a portfolio might include videotapes, process recordings, reflective statements, writing samples, case analyses, term papers, electronic submissions, policy activities, feedback from service users, self-evaluations of personal progress and links to references.

-PDPA students will design and implement a program evaluation for their summative project, which requires integration and application of knowledge and skills from both the foundation and concentration curricula.
-Via this project, PDPA students will analyze program efficacy and its impact on clients, either positive or negative.
+MCMP students will design and implement a program evaluation for their summative project, which requires integration and application of knowledge and skills from both the foundation and concentration curricula.
+Via this project, MCMP students will analyze program efficacy and its impact on clients, either positive or negative.
 Students conduct and present this evaluation project during their final year of study.